harshilparmar/React-Chart-Tutorial/README.md

 ## Prerequisites:

-In order to develop the Activity Logging System, we need to use few things.
+To develop the Activity Logging System, we need to use few things.
 Those are,

 - Install Node